MODERATE-Project/moderate-infrastructure/README.md

 The Dagster assets that run the metadata workflows require a JWT token to authenticate with the OpenMetadata service.
 However, this token can only be generated manually in the OpenMetadata web UI.
 To do so, access the *Settings > Integrations > Bots* section and revoke the existing token to generate a new one.

 Then, add the new token to the `open_metadata_token` variable in the `variables.auto.tfvars` file of the `gcp_prod` Terraform module.
 Re-apply the Terraform configuration to update the Kubernetes secrets.

+#### Edit authentication flows in Keycloak

+Some of the applications depend on Keycloak to restrict access to users with a specific role.
+This is not done automatically, due to this particular interaction not being supported in the utility package that is used to manage Keycloak.
+Therefore, it is necessary to edit the authentication flows in Keycloak to include a condition that checks for the appropriate role.